 Singing and music play an important role in our culture.
 You'll find music present in many aspects of our lives: theater, television, movies, worship, holidays, celebrations, and government and military ceremonies.
 At home, music can become part of our family culture – a natural part of our everyday experiences.

 From birth, parents instinctively use music to calm and soothe children, to express their love and joy, and to engage and interact.
 Parents can build on these natural instincts by learning how music can impact child development, improve social skills, and benefit kids of all ages.

-The Benefits of Music
+Music and the Brain: The Benefits of Music

 , motor, language, and overall literacy.
 It helps the body and the mind work together.
 Exposing children to music during early development helps them learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 For children and adults, music helps strengthen memory skills.

-- Toddlers and Music.
+Toddlers and Music.
 Toddlers love to dance and move to music.
-The key to toddler music is the repetition of songs which encourages the use of words and memorization.
+The key to toddler music is the repetition of songs, which encourages the use of words and memorization.
 Silly songs make them laugh.
 Try singing a familiar song and inserting a silly word in the place of the correct word, like “Mary had a little spider” instead of lamb.
 Let them reproduce rhythms by clapping or tapping objects.

 Preschoolers and Music.
 Preschoolers enjoy singing just to be singing.
 They aren’t self-conscious about their ability and most are eager to let their voices roar.
 They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things.
 Preschool children enjoy nursery rhymes and songs about familiar things like toys, animals, play activities, and people.
 They also like finger plays and nonsense rhymes with or without musical accompaniment.